 Cake

-• PREP CAKE PANS: Start by preheating the oven to 350 degrees F. Grab two 9-inch round pans and prepare parchment paper liners for the cake pans (See Note 1).
-Generously spray pans and liners with cooking spray and dust generously with flour.
-(Take your time preparing the pans so the cake doesn't stick -- it's worth the extra few minutes here!)
-Set aside.
-Set cream cheese and butter out for frosting so they can get to room temperature.
+• Preheat the oven to 350ยฐF.
+Prepare two 9-inch round pans by lining them with parchment paper (see note 1).
+Generously spray the pans and liners with cooking spray, then dust with flour.
+Take your time with this step to prevent the cake from sticking.
+Set the prepared pans aside.
+Allow the cream cheese and butter for the frosting to come to room temperature.

-• CARROTS: Peel and then grate the carrots on the small side of a grater to get very fine pieces of carrots.
-Shred the carrots carefully.
-Measure to ensure you have 3 filled, but not packed cups.
-Yes, this is tedious, but definitely the star for making this cake ultra moist and tasty.
-I don't recommend using a food processor or pre-shredded carrots from the grocery store.
+• Peel and grate the carrots on the fine side of a grater to achieve very small pieces.
+Carefully shred the carrots, measuring to ensure you have 3 filled but not packed cups.
+While this may be tedious, it's essential for making the cake ultra moist and flavorful.
+Avoid using a food processor or pre-shredded carrots from the grocery store.

-• DRY INGREDIENTS: In a large bowl, combine all of the dry ingredients EXCEPT FOR THE SALT.
+• In a large bowl, combine all of the dry ingredients except for the salt.
 Add the flour, baking soda, cinnamon, nutmeg, ginger, and cloves.
 Whisk together and set aside.

-• SIFT IN DRY INGREDIENTS: Add a sifter on top of the wet ingredients bowl.
-Sift in all of the dry ingredients into the cake batter.
-Beat until completely combined and you have a smooth batter.
+• Place a sifter on top of the bowl with the wet ingredients.
+Sift in all the dry ingredients and beat until completely combined, resulting in a smooth batter.

-• PREP: While the cakes cool, prepare the pecans.
-Lower the oven temperature to 250 degrees F and line a large sheet pan with parchment paper or a Silpat liner.
+• While the cakes cool, prepare the pecans.
+Lower the oven temperature to 250โ„‰ and line a large sheet pan with parchment paper or a silicone baking mat.

-• PREPARE 2 MIXTURES: In a mixing bowl, whip together the egg whites, water, and vanilla until frothy.
+• In a mixing bowl, whip together the egg whites, water, and vanilla until frothy.
 In a separate bowl, mix together sugar, salt, and cinnamon.

 Frosting

-• COMBINE: In a large bowl fitted to a stand mixer, add in the cream cheese and butter.
-Make sure both are at room temperature and not at all melted or softened.
+• In a large bowl fitted to a stand mixer, add in the cream cheese and butter.
+Make sure both are at room temperature, not melted or softened.

-• POWDERED SUGAR: Gradually add in the powdered sugar, beating until smooth and combined.
-Taste and adjust adding more vanilla or salt if desired.
+• Beat until completely smooth.
+Add in the vanilla extract and a generous pinch of salt.
+Beat until smooth.
+Gradually add in the powdered sugar, beating until smooth and combined.
+Taste and adjust, adding more vanilla or salt if desired.

-• DECORATE: Place a little frosting on the cake serving plate (just to hold the bottom cake in place) and top with one completely cooled cake layer.
-Add frosting to the center spreading it in an even layer.
-Top the frosting with the other cake.
+• Place a small amount of frosting on the cake serving plate to hold the bottom layer in place, then add one completely cooled cake layer.
+Spread frosting evenly over the center of the first layer, then top it with the second cake layer.

-• FINISH FROSTING: Use the remaining frosting to generously frost the cake.
+• Frost the cake.
 If the frosting is too soft, either refrigerate it or add an additional 1/2 cup powdered sugar.
 You will likely have a bit of extra frosting, so don't feel like you need to use it all on the cake.
 Once the cake is frosted, decorate the sides with the chopped candied pecans.
 Add a few to the top if desired.

 Video